 The following testing techniques are your ideal candidates for manual testing:

-UX Testing – There is no automation tool, not as of now, that can measure the software on the basis of human emotions such as the likelihood of usage or pleasant to eyes.
+ii.
+UX Testing – No automation tool, not currently, that can measure the software based on human emotions such as the likelihood of usage or pleasant to the eyes.
 Only humans can experience such user issues and provide recommendations.

 5. How To Automate?

-The fundamental rule when moving to Automation Testing is that not all tests can be automated.
+When moving to Automation Testing, the fundamental rule is that not all tests can be automated.
 Understand well that a 100% automation for software testing is not possible.
 In the beginning, you can target a few percent of your tests.
 Based on the business priorities, write small test cases and create a risk plan for what needs to be automated and what may not.

-The ROI on Automated software testing is highly influenced by your choice of tools.
-In order to choose the best possible tools, here are a few factors you should consider:
+Your choice of tools highly influences the ROI on Automated software testing.
+To choose the best possible tools, here are a few factors you should consider:

-Open Source or Paid: When you are moving to automation testing, you may have some budget constraints.
-Based on your budget, you can either opt for open source tools like Selenium and Appium or go for paid options like LoadRunner and QTP.
+iii.
+Open Source or Paid: You may have budget constraints when moving to automation testing.
+Based on your budget, you can opt for open-source tools like Selenium and Appium or pay options like LoadRunner and QTP.

-Time and again it is proved that few commercial tools are both cost and time effective for long-term.
-You may refer this guide on Selenium alternative for Automated Regression Testing.
+Time and again, it is proved that few commercial tools are both cost and time-effective for the long term.
+You may refer to this guide on Selenium alternative for Automated Regression Testing.

 7. Adopt The Right Automation Testing Framework

-Here, a combination of frameworks would work well rather than sticking to a single framework.
+A combination of frameworks would work well here rather than sticking to a single one.
 Some of the common types of frameworks you would come across are as under: